mdippery/collections/README.md

 **libCollections** uses C blocks extensively.
 I've only tested it on 10.6, but it should work on 10.5 as well.
-Currently it compiles as a dynamic library on OS X only; I'd like to add support for building as a static library for iOS, but I don't have an iOS developer's account and don't really write iPhone software.
-However, the code isn't terribly complicated, so adding iOS support should be trivial.
+Currently it compiles as a dynamic library on OS X, and as a static library for iOS.

 ## Can I use it now?

 Meh.
 Most of the planned functionality is implemented for `NSArray` and `NSSet`, but it hasn't been extensively tested (to be honest, the unit tests are kind of pathetic), nor has the code been written as "tightly" or efficiently as it could be.
+It hasn't been tested in an iOS app at all.
 This is an early in-development version at the moment, so use at your own risk.

-## Can you make it work on the iPhone?

-I'm working on iOS support.
-I'm a Mac developer, not an iPhone developer, so I don't have one of those newfangled gotta-pay-a-fee iPhone developer's accounts yet.
-That said, **libCollections** only uses Foundation classes, so compiling it as an iOS-compatible static library shouldn't be terribly difficult.

 ## Who created this?